Table of Contents

 - As said above not every woman living with polycystic ovarian syndrome has cysts in her ovaries.
 Hence before taking any pelvic ultrasound into consideration, there are a few definitions looked for.

 - For every patient suspected of polycystic ovarian cysts, the oligo ovulation is tracked.
 This condition is an irregularity in the periods.
 Women with oligoovulation have less than eight periods in a year.

 - Anovulation is the absence of periods.
 All menstrual disorders like menorrhea, oligomenorrhea, and amenorrhea are evaluated through this.

 - A history is taken with a few questions specific to acne, obesity, menstrual patterns, and androgens.
 This can specifically diagnose the syndrome by up to 78 percent.

 - Though laparoscopy is not usually done to diagnose polycystic ovarian syndrome, it can show the pearl string appearance that is thickened and smooth on the ovaries.
 These laparoscopies can confirm the symptoms of PCOS in the ovaries.

 Blood tests for Polycystic ovarian syndrome:

-- Women are prescribed for a blood test when suspected of PCOS.
-They measure the androgens levels in the serum.
-These increasing androgen levels are responsible for mimicking signs of the polycystic ovarian syndrome.
+- Women have been prescribed a blood test when suspected of PCOS.
+They measure the androgen levels in the serum.
+These increasing androgen levels are responsible for mimicking signs of polycystic ovarian syndrome.

 - The free androgen index which is a ratio of testosterone to sex hormone-binding globulin is always higher in PCOS.